hugocalheira/app-search/README.md

 # App-Search

-This project was just a test chanlenge for a job.
+This project was just a test challenge for a job.

+A simple search page for artists and bands.
+Angular 7, SASS and JSON-SERVER to simulate a API REST.

 ## Install
 Run `sudo npm i`.
 If any error occurr, try run `sudo npm i --unsafe-perm node-sass`, then `sudo npm i`.